MadhavGTX47/PCS_DFS/README.md

 ##  Step-by-Step instructions:-
 - First Install Eclipse in the machines where you will be running the code (i.e Server, Client, Master.)
 - Then Open Eclipse and Click File -> Open Projects from File System and import the Project Folder.
-- Now once the project is open go to *demo*, till here it is common for all the machines.
+- Now once the project is open go to *src/demo*, till here it is common for all the machines.
 - Now we should setup each of the following in order.

 # Replica Server